Bearskin: Uruguay

 Two guards in a bearskin cap flank the entrance to the Uruguayan Supreme Court.

 The Uruguayan Army's "Company of Sappers 1837" uses the bearskin cap as a part of its ceremonial uniform as the protocolar guard of the Judicial Branch of Uruguay.
-The Company holds a parade when a new supreme court justice is sworn in.
+The Company holds a parade when a new supreme court justice is sworn in and two guards permanently flank the entrance to the Uruguayan Supreme Court.

-Opposition against using real bearskin
+Opposition to using real bearskin

-Criticism over the use of the headdress emerged during the late 20th and 21st centuries, ranging from cost concerns, ethicality, and practicality.
+Criticism over the use of the headdress emerged during the late 20th and 21st centuries, ranging from ethics to cost concerns and practicality.

 Ethics

 Hunters in Ontario transporting a dead black bear using a carrying pole.
 Bearskin caps used by several military units are sourced from bears hunted in Canada, a practice opposed by PETA.

 Several politicians have voiced their opposition to using the headgear due to its use of real bear furs.
-In 1997, the British Minister for Defence Procurement Lord Gilbert said that he wanted to see bearskins phased out as soon as possible due to ethical concerns.
-Similar sentiments were made in March 2005 by British Labour MP Chris Mullin, who called for an immediate ban on bearskins stating that they "have no military significance and involve unnecessary cruelty."
+In 1997, British Minister for Defence Procurement Lord Gilbert said that he wanted to see bearskins phased out as soon as possible due to ethical concerns.
+Similar sentiments were made in March 2005 by British Labour MP Chris Mullin, who called for an immediate ban on bearskins, stating that they "have no military significance and involve unnecessary cruelty."
 In 2023, the European Commission's representative to Denmark launched a social media campaign advocating for the replacement of the bearskin caps used by the Danish Royal Life Guards with an artificial alternative, given the bear's protected status within the European Union.

-Animal rights group PETA has publicly voiced its opposition against the use of real bearskin since 2002, and has held demonstrations against its use in the United Kingdom, including one at St Peter's Hill, near St Paul's Cathedral, in 2006.
-In February 2011, Joss Stone appeared in a PETA advert targeting the British Ministry of Defence, showing the 23-year-old soul singer holding a teddy bear that covers her naked body, and features the slogan 'Bear Hugs, Not Bear Caps'.
+Animal rights group PETA has publicly voiced its opposition to the use of real bearskin since 2002 and has held demonstrations against its use in the United Kingdom, including one at St Peter's Hill, near St Paul's Cathedral, in 2006.
+In February 2011, Joss Stone appeared in a PETA advert targeting the British Ministry of Defence, showing the 23-year-old soul singer holding a teddy bear that covered her naked body and featured the slogan "Bear Hugs, Not Bear Caps".

-In January 2024, PETA launched a campaign against the use of real bearskin by the British and Canadian militaries and has called on both British and Canadian defence ministries to retire the headgear in favour of humane headgear sold by luxury faux furrier ECOPEL.
-PETA's claims that the raw materials used to make the headgear is sourced from hunting bears with bait in Canada.
-However, the British Ministry of Defence asserts that the furs come from "legal and licensed" hunts within a "regulated Canadian market".
-The manufacturer of bearskin caps for the Danish Royal Life Guards, who also source their furs from Canada, argues the bear culling is necessary for population control and is conducted under the supervision of biologists with approval from the World Wildlife Fund.
+In January 2024, PETA launched a campaign against the use of real bearskin by the British and Canadian militaries and called on both the British and the Canadian defence ministries to retire the headgear in favour of humane headgear sold by luxury faux furrier ECOPEL.
+PETA claimed that the raw materials used to make the headgear were sourced from hunting bears with bait in Canada.
+However, the British Ministry of Defence asserted that the furs came from "legal and licensed" hunts within a "regulated Canadian market".
+The manufacturer of bearskin caps for the Danish Royal Life Guards, which also source their furs from Canada, argued that bear culling was necessary for population control and was conducted under the supervision of biologists with approval from the World Wildlife Fund.